-Construction on the approximately $153 million investment began in September 2010 and the SCR was operational by the end of 2012.
+Construction on the approximately $153 million investment started in September 2010 and the SCR was operational by the end of 2012.

 With the completion of the SCR, approximately 65% of NOx emissions will be removed from Unit 5 per year as a result of the Phase I and II projects.

-In July 2012, WPL filed a construction application with the Public Service Commission of Wisconsin (PSCW) for authority to install a scrubber/baghouse system to reduce sulfur dioxide (SO2) emissions from Edgewater Unit 5.
+In May 2013, the Public Service Commission of Wisconsin (PSCW) approved WPL’s application to install a scrubber/baghouse system to reduce sulfur dioxide (SO2) emissions from Edgewater Unit 5.

-WPL anticipates a decision from the PSCW by the second quarter of 2013.
-If approved, construction is expected to begin in 2014 and be completed in 2016.
+Construction began in March 2014 and will be completed in 2016.
 Upon its completion, SO2 emissions from Unit 5 are expected to be reduced by approximately 90% per year from current levels.